omerb124/imHungry/readme.md

 ```
 $city_rests_data = new zapCity("{ZAP_CITY_ID"});
 ```
+## How to use Scraping API

 ## TO-DOs
 * To add another data centers (mishloha.co.il,easy.co.il)
-* To build a great UI for searching the closest and cheapest rests around.
+* To build a beautiful API for getting the data